djstory/podcasting/README.md

+- Save your project
-- In the top menu, select Share > Save to Disc
+- In the top menu, select Share > Save Song to Disk
-- Export as MP3
+- Save as an MP3